Sea-BirdScientific/seabirdscientific/.github/ISSUE_TEMPLATE/question.md

 ---

 **What is your question?**

-A clear and concise inquiry.
+Provide a clear and concise inquiry.

-**Contact Information**
-An email and or phone number will make it easier for us to get back to you.